F5Networks/f5-ci-docs/docs/includes/f5-csi_m/topic_csi-controller-mesos.rst

 .. [#] http://mesosphere.github.io/marathon/docs/rest-api.html#get-v2-apps

+.. csim-install-body-end

 .. csim-install-section-end

+.. _csim_configuration-section:

 .. csim-config-section-start

-.. _csim_configuration-section:

 Configuration
 -------------

+.. csim-configuration-body-start

+Use the configuration parameters, formatted as valid JSON, to configure the F5 |csi_m|.
-The F5 |csi_m| can be configured with valid JSON by setting the parameters below as environment variables.
-The service configuration details are stored in Marathon application labels.
+The service configuration details are stored in Marathon as application labels.

 .. _csim_configuration-parameters: